platformio/platformio-docs/migration.rst

       - This option specifies how does :ref:`ldf` should analyze dependencies (``#include`` directives)
     * - env
       - :ref:`projectconf_lib_compat_mode`
-      - Library compatibility mode allows to control strictness of :ref:`ldf`
+      - Library compatibility mode allows one to control strictness of :ref:`ldf`
     * - env
       - :ref:`projectconf_test_ignore`
       - Ignore tests where the name matches specified patterns